 “On the average,” he is quoted, “Five times as many people read the headline as read the body copy.
 When you have written your headline, you have spent eighty cents out of your dollar.”

-Whether you’re blogging for brand awareness, leads, sales, or something in between, getting your blog post read is the first and most important step.
+Whether you’re blogging for brand awareness or sales, getting your blog post read is the first and most important step.
 Search engine optimization is great way to funnel an attentive audience to your posts, but it’s easy to make the mistake of over-optimizing for search engines and under-optimizing for actual human readers.

-Like most things in marketing, headline writing is one part art, one part science, and one part process.
+Like most things in marketing, headline writing is one part art, one part science.
 Here’s the process I use to write headlines that please people as much as they do search engines:

 1. Brainstorm possible keywords.